Vok Baths Travel Guide

 The site also has a restaurant called Soups & Bistro, which sells seasonal soups and dishes utilising fresh, local ingredients.

 Although the waters of the Vök Baths are geothermally heated, they are not filled with minerals such as sulfur and silica; this means that the spa does not have the eggy smell that hovers over many Icelandic pools.
 In fact, considering the water of Lake Urriðavatn emerges from a spring and flows constantly through the baths, it is actually drinkable.

 Admission is 5,500 ISK for adults, 3,200 ISK for students and seniors, 1,900 for those six to sixteen, and free for children under six..
-This includes a free tisane tea at the infusion bar.
-For 900 ISK more, you can upgrade to a Comfort ticket, which allows you to enjoy a drink while in the pools, and for 3,400 ISK more, you can book a Premium ticket, which also grants you the chance to taste some of the restaurant's dishes.
+For 900 ISK more, you can upgrade to a Comfort ticket, which allows you to enjoy a free tisane tea at the infusion bar, and for 3,400 ISK more, you can book a Premium ticket, which also grants you a drink at the bar.

 The Vök Baths are conveniently close to the largest town in east Iceland, often nicknamed ‘the Capital of the East’, Egilsstaðir.
 To reach the baths from this settlement, travel north along Route 1 (the road that encircles Iceland) across Lake Lagarfljót, and turn right onto Route 925.
 Urriðavatn will materialise on the left, and you will find the baths shortly after.

 Lagarfljót and Urriðavatn are two beautiful attractions that can be enjoyed before or after a visit to the bath.
 The former lake is particularly notable, due to its size, fishing opportunities and folklore; it is said that a mythical wyrm resides in its mysterious waters.
 Other attractions near the Vök Baths include the magnificent East Fjords and Iceland’s largest forest, Hallormsstaðaskógar.